alyonakhvalko/rsschool-cv/cv.md

 ### My Contact Info:
 - E-mail: alyonakazimirchick@gmail.com
 - GitHub: alyonakhvalko
+- Telegram:
+- Discord: @Alyona Khvalko#3621
 - Location: Belarus, Baranovichi
 ***

 ## About Myself
-I'm 29 years old, I work as a marketer and content-manager.
+I'm 30 years old.
 My goal is to gain knowledge in the field of front-end development.
 I have some knowledge in the development of sites on CMS Wordpress, but it is not enough for me.
 I want to study HTML, CSS, JS, Angular and get a high paying job in the future.
 ***

 ## Skills
 - Html
 - CSS
 - JavaScript (Basic)
-- Git
+- Git (Basic)
+- SASS (in process)
 ***

 ## Code Examples